Jar Boxes save my bacon…literally.

-First of all there's this cool Ascella LED light bulb that actually charges while it’s in the light socket of your lamps (E26 and E27).
-But when “the lights go out” this little diddy will keep on glowing for 3 hours when it’s fully charged.
-Making it even more cool is the fact that you can turn it off or on, and you can even remove it from the light socket and extend the base of it and use it like a flashlight.
+First of all there’s this cool Neporal LED light bulb that actually charges while it’s in the light socket of your lamps (E26 and E27).
+But when “the lights go out” this little diddy will keep on glowing for 4-5 hours when it’s fully charged.
+Making it even more cool is the fact that you can turn it off or on, and you can even remove it from the light socket use it like a flashlight.
 It’s wicked cool!
-This little guy will last full charges and full drains for 18 years of 20,000 life in hours and only draws 5 watts but it puts out 150 lumens!
-Paul Faust from 1800prepare.com sent me one of these guys—curses upon you Paul—now I have something else I want to spend money on—like I needed your help on that. *grin* He said that I could give ya’all a discount code for purchasing them.
-They normally retail at $39.99, now $29.99 MSRP but if you use the code "PrepPro" you’ll get 25% off the next 72 hours and then it will go to 20% off until the 21st of October.
-If there’s anything else you’d like on his site, just enter "preppro15" for 15% off of everything else on his site.
-Here’s the link to the product:
+This little guy will last full charges and only draws 15 watts but it puts out 6000K of white light and saves 80% on your electricity!

 Next on my list is a must-have to anyone who’s relying upon canned products.
 It’s the JarBox!
 This is an American made product that solves the number one problem for jar breakage which is jar to jar contact.
 It’s made with sturdy, plastic with 12 deep wells which protect your quart-sized jars from top to bottom and from side to side.
 You can shake and shake that puppy and those jars aren’t popping out of their protective cells and they won’t contact each other either.
 When you purchase hundreds of pounds of meat and produce to can over the years and all those hours, the last thing I want to have happen is those jars breaking.
 What’s worse, when I use the cardboard that the jars come in, if one breaks, they are ALL a mess.
 I like that these cells contain the mess in the event of a break—which would have to be caused by a serious corner edge drop and even then, all of your jars will NOT break.
 I even snagged a picture of a man 290 pounds standing on top of the JarBoxes.
 I’ve got to say, I’m a bit jealous over the JarBox creator, Jeri.
 She came out with a product that I have been fantasizing about creating for years.
 (Just goes to show you that action beats dreaming any day.)
 I don’t understand why more people don’t go to the effort of protecting their food investments.
 I hear people all the time say “oh, my house is too hot to store food like that” or “our basement is too humid” or a litany of other excuses.
 My point of view is if it’s important enough to acquire in the first place, then it’s important enough to protect and INSURE.